 - Primary Excavation Site

 And while it was generally well regarded, the game's presentation was also criticized for being overly dark (something John Carmack himself later expressed regret for); this issue was exacerbated by the game's flashlight, which could not be used in conjunction with weapons.
-And while its atmosphere was hailed, the execution of Doom 3's story was commonly seen as lackluster.
-Finally, the multiplayer element was almost universally panned for its low player cap and lack of game modes.
-Despite these things, overall review scores were high, with most positive reviewers accepting that the various gameplay quirks were deliberate design decisions meant to increase the player's immersion.
+And while its atmosphere was hailed, the execution of Doom 3's story was commonly seen as lacklustre.
+Finally, the multiplayer element was almost universally panned for its low player cap and lack of game modes, and regarded as tacked-on, an obligation rather than a mode the devs put much heart into.
+Despite these things, overall review scores were high, with most positive reviewers theorizing that the various gameplay quirks were deliberate design decisions meant to increase the player's immersion.

 The game engine for Doom 3 was successful enough to be licensed out for the use of other developers and it was used in games such as Prey and Enemy Territory: Quake Wars.